A swap-adversarial framework for improving domain generalization in electrocorticography-based Parkinson's disease classification: Introduction

+A key challenge in ECoG-based classification is the substantial inter-subject variability arising from anatomical differences in electrode placement and cortical folding, which is further amplified by temporal non-stationarity during long-term recordings \citep{miller2010cortical, ung2017intracranial}.
+This variability causes subject dependency, where models overfit to specific subjects and degrade on unseen ones \citep{ali2022predictive}.
+Domain generalization approaches, particularly adversarial learning \citep{ganin2016domain}, can mitigate this by learning subject-invariant representations, yet their application to ECoG has remained unexplored.
+Moreover, the high-dimensional and low-sample-size (HDLSS) nature of ECoG data leads to unstable adversarial training \citep{sliwowski2023impact}, and the strong entanglement between subject-specific and task-relevant features risks unintended removal of diagnostically meaningful information \citep{haufe2018elucidating, memar2025rise, dayanik2021disentangling}.

+To address these challenges, we present the swap-adversarial framework (SAF), which integrates three components in a sequential pipeline.
+First, artifact subspace reconstruction (ASR) \citep{mullen2015real} removes high-amplitude artifacts from raw ECoG recordings, ensuring that subsequent stages focus on meaningful neurophysiological patterns.
+Second, we propose inter-subject balanced channel swap (ISBCS), a bio-inspired augmentation method that swaps only functionally corresponding channels across subjects of the same class based on a brain map \citep{shin2025wireless, leergaard2000somatotopic, penfield1937somatic}.
+Unlike conventional within-subject augmentations e.g., Mixup \citep{tang2025sdc}) or random channel shuffling \citep{saeed2021learning}, which either fail to reduce inter-subject distributional gaps or disrupt spatial-functional correspondence, ISBCS performs cross-subject, brain-map-guided, and strictly channel-wise exchange.
+This strategic approach effectively bridges inter-subject distributions while preserving temporal dynamics and class-discriminative information.
+Third, domain-adversarial learning (DAL) further suppresses any remaining subject-specific features from the representations already de-biased by ISBCS, thereby minimizing the loss of task-relevant information and improving both training stability and generalization.

 In the experimental section, we extensively validated the effectiveness of the proposed method from multiple perspectives.
-First, in cross-subject experiments using ECoG datasets, the proposed framework outperformed all baselines, demonstrating its superior performance.
-In addition, in domain generalization experiments across different signal acquisition environments (\textit{i.e.,} wireless and wired), the proposed method showed robust performance under variations in equipment and acquisition conditions.
+First, in cross-subject experiments using ECoG datasets demonstrating its superior performance.
+In addition, in domain generalization experiments across different signal acquisition environments (i.e., wireless and wired), the proposed method showed robust performance under variations in equipment and acquisition conditions.
 Finally, in cross-dataset evaluations between public EEG benchmarks, the proposed method was effectively applied to the EEG domain and mitigated dataset-level domain gaps, demonstrating strong generalization capability across modalities.